Scholarships

 RSAA PhD Scholarships for international PhD applicants - application deadline each year in late November/early December

 The Research School for Astronomy & Astrophysics (RSAA) at the Australian National University invites applications from outstanding undergraduate and Master's students of all nationalities for a number of fully-funded PhD scholarships to commence in 2024.
 Students with previous research experience in astrophysics are particularly encouraged to apply.
-The application deadline is December 8th, 2023.
+The application deadline is 30th November, 2023.
 No application will be considered prior to this deadline.

-If you have any other questions regarding the RSAA or our graduate program, please do not hesitate to contact us on rsaa.sa@anu.edu.au; or contact the RSAA Associate DIrector for HDR, Associate Professor Christoph Federrath, directly by sending an email to christoph.federrath@anu.edu.au.
+If you have any other questions regarding the RSAA or our graduate program, please do not hesitate to contact us on rsaa.sa@anu.edu.au; or contact the RSAA Associate Director for HDR, Associate Professor Christoph Federrath, directly by sending an email to christoph.federrath@anu.edu.au.

 Central ANU PhD Scholarships (AGRTP and URS)